AdobeDocs/experience-manager-64.en/help/communities/using/enablement-published-site.md

 Login with

-* username : quinn
+* username: quinn
-* password : password
+* password: password

 Once signed in, notice there is a new menu item, `Administration`, which appears because the member was given the role of moderator.